eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 ### SSH key authentication with Linux

 This step is vital if your node's SSH port is reachable via the Internet, for example, because it runs on a VPS.

-This step is recommended if the SSH port is not reachable via the Internet.
+This step is still recommended if the SSH port is not reachable via the Internet.

 For security reasons, you want some form of two-factor authentication for SSH login, particularly if SSH is exposed to the Internet.
 These instructions accomplish that by creating an SSH key with passphrase.